Casterlabs/caffeinated-sesl-shim/README.md

 Development of SESL is the same as any other Caffeinated plugin.
 All you need is Maven, Java 11, and a good IDE (VSCode is fine).

 To build, just run `mvn install` in the root directory.
-The resulting jars will be in the `target` folder in `Carrier-Mode` and `Shim-Mode`.
+The resulting jars will be in the `target` folder in `Modes/Carrier-Mode` and `Mode/Shim-Mode`.